captionpoint/captionpoint-plays/THE-ROOMMATE.md

 What do you mean?
 ---
 ## ROBYN:
-Well if it's a Friday night
+Well if it’s a Friday night
 ---
-and you're texting him
+and you’re texting him
 ---
-and you're calling him,
+and you’re calling him,
 ---
 is something the matter?
 ---
 ## SHARON:
-I just think it's a good thing
+I just think it’s a good thing
 ---
 for us to stay in touch.
 ---
 For a mother and a son to stay in touch.
 ---
-Don't you?
+Don’t you?
 ---
 ## ROBYN:
 Yeah.